 Please find the latest information about VA Payment Rates for the Academic Year on the Department of Veterans Affairs website.

 Once the University has submitted your VA Enrolment Certification to the VA, please contact the Department of Veterans Affairs for any enquires about the status or timeframe of your benefits, and not the University.
-However, please keep Sarah Charles at Swansea University up to date on the progress.
+However, please keep Jan Gosling at Swansea University up to date on the progress.

 - The Post-9/11 GI Bill offers higher education and training benefits to Veterans, Service members, and their families who served after Sept.
 10, 2001.